top of page

 View from Puerto Natales

-Mirador Lago Sarmiento: On my way to this viewpoint, I can distinctly remember turning a corner on the highway and getting my first glimpse of the mountains peaks in the park.
-From Mirador Lago Sarmiento, you can see the iconic Torres del Paine ("Towers of Paine") in the distance.
+Mirador Lago Sarmiento: On my way to this viewpoint, I can distinctly remember turning a corner on the highway and getting my first glimpse of the mountain peaks in the park.
+From Mirador Lago Sarmiento, you can see Torres del Paine in the distance.

 Guanacos along the highway to Torres del Paine National Park in Chilean Patagonia